 From Interstate 80 (San Francisco, Oakland, Marin):

 Exit at University Avenue exit.
 Continue east on University Avenue approximately 1.5 miles to Oxford Street.
-Turn left on Oxford and travel two blocks to Hearst Street.
-Turn right on Hearst to Gayley Road.
-Turn right on Gayley.
-The Greek Theatre is on the left two blocks in.
+Turn right on Oxford Street, pass Bancroft Way, and turn left on Durant Avenue.
+Turn right onto Durant and continue one block.
+FCC is on the northeast corner of Durant and Dana.
 See also Highway and Campus maps below for for locations of venues.

 From Highway 24:

 Exit at Telegraph Avenue exit.
-Turn right onto Telegraph Avenue and continue north approximately 2 miles to Durant Street.
-Turn right on Durant and continue to Piedmont Avenue.
-Turn left onto Piedmont.
-The Greek Theater is approximately a quarter mile on the right.
+Turn right onto Telegraph Avenue and continue north approximately 2 miles to Channing Way.
+Turn left on Channing two blocks to Ellsworth.
+Turn left onto Ellsworth one block to Durant Street.
+Turn right onto Durant and continue one block.
+FCC is on the northeast corner of Durant and Dana.
 See also Highway and Campus maps below for for locations of venues.

 Map of Highways